 Audeze iSINE 10

-The Audeze iSINE 10 (link to compare prices on Amazon and B&H Photo/Video) is a pair of planar magnetic earphones.
+The Audeze iSINE 10 (link to check the price on Amazon) is a pair of planar magnetic earphones.

 - Frequency response: 10 Hz – 50 kHz

 The Hifiman Susvara (link to check the price at B&H Photo/Video) is a high-end pair of planar magnetic headphones.